HTTP API Reference Guide

 To GET

-sensor configuration parameter.
+all sensor configuration parameters.

 GET /api/v1/sensor/config HTTP/1.1